FFNet: MetaMixer-based Efficient Convolutional Mixer Design: Introduction

 \section{Introduction}

-Transformer~\cite{Vaswani2017transformer} models have emerged as the dominant backbone in Natural Language Processing (NLP) and have successfully extended their influence to the vision domains.
-The pioneering work of Vision Transformer (ViT)~\cite{dosovitskiy2021vit} and its follow-ups~\cite{carion2020detr, cheng2021maskformer, liu2021swin} have showcased promising performances in various vision tasks, posing a formidable challenge to the established Convolutional Neural Networks (CNNs)~\cite{ he2016resnet,NIPS2012_alexnet}.
-Main component of the Transformer encoder, global self-attention, is specialized in modeling long-range dependencies but incurs a quadratic computational complexity with respect to the sequence length (resolutions).
+Transformer~\cite{Vaswani2017transformer} models have emerged as the dominant backbone in Natural Language Processing and have successfully extended their influence to the vision domains.
+Vision Transformer (ViT)~\cite{dosovitskiy2021vit} and its follow-ups~\cite{carion2020detr, liu2021swin} have showcased promising performances in various vision tasks, posing a formidable challenge to the established Convolutional Neural Networks (CNNs)~\cite{he2016resnet}.
+Main component of the Transformer, global self-attention, is specialized in capturing global contexts but incurs a quadratic computational complexity with respect to the sequence length.
 Therefore, deploying this module on resource-constrained mobile devices for real-time applications proves to be much more challenging than using lightweight CNNs.
-To address these issues, a lot of works have focused on modifying the self-attention module to be more vision-friendly~\cite{liu2021swin,mehta2021mobilevit,shaker2023swiftformer, guo2022cmt} or selectively applying it to low-resolution inputs~\cite{vasu2023fastvit, yun2024shvit, li2022efficientformer, yang2022moat}.
-As such, effectively utilizing self-attention under strict latency constraints requires considerable efforts.
+To address these issues, a lot of works have focused on modifying the self-attention module to be more vision-friendly~\cite{mehta2021mobilevit,shaker2023swiftformer} or selectively applying it to low-resolution inputs~\cite{vasu2023fastvit, yun2024shvit}.
+As such, effectively leveraging self-attention under strict latency constraints requires laborious adjustments.